Introduction

 Sales enablement is an ongoing strategic process that supports sales teams with the right tools, resources, and skills to improve efficiency and drive higher revenue.
 As a result, B2B companies are investing heavily in sales enablement tools.
 But the challenge is that without a strong understanding of the people, processes, and enterprise-wide insights, you can still miss the mark.
-Fortunately, a few sales enablement best practices can set you on the right path to hitting your goals.
+Fortunately, sales enablement best practices can set you on the right path to hitting your goals.

-Sales enablement best practices: Know thy audience … define buyer personas
+Know your audience & define buyer personas

 When improving sales enablement, always start with your audience by building personas.
 Why?
 Research finds that over half of organizations report higher-quality leads because they use personas.
 Moreover, 36% say that personas contributed to shorter sales cycles.
 And who doesn’t want shorter sales cycles, right?